ADHD TREATMENT IN PORTLAND

 From there, we'll look at maladaptive coping mechanisms you may have developed to deal with ADHD (alcohol, illegal drugs, nicotine dependence, or self-harming behaviors) and map out new strategies to cope with distractibility, inattention, and impulsive behavior.

 On a deeper level, you and I will use insight-oriented therapy to understand the personal toll that ADHD has had on your life.
-We’ll explore any regrets that living with ADHD has caused as well as any feelings of inadequacy or self-criticism.
-I will help you boost your self-compassion, understanding that there is nothing wrong with you and that ADHD is often a sign of greater intelligence and creativity.
+Together, we'll explore any regrets that living with ADHD has caused, as well as any feelings of inadequacy or self-criticism.
+Through my training in psychoanalytic psychotherapy, I will help you boost your self-compassion, understanding that there is nothing wrong with you and that ADHD is often a sign of greater intelligence and creativity.

 Above all, I believe that the best beacon of hope for ADHD is a combination of psychotherapy, lifestyle changes, and medication management.
 Through this comprehensive approach, you can boost your mood, reduce maladaptive behaviors, and learn to thrive with ADHD instead of merely coping and surviving.